cydanil/icepap-ipassign/ipa_gui/gui.md

 ## HostnameWindow

-HostnameWindow only allows the setting of a device's hostname.
+HostnameWindow sets a device's configuration from its hostname, by performing look-ups.
-Setting the hostname is the most common operation, and is ipassign's default mode of operation.
+Configuring network settings by hostname is the most common operation, and is passign's default mode of operation.

 The hostname is validated with respect to RFC 1123, section 2.1.
 If the hostname is not valid, the `Apply` button is disabled.

-The hostname will be written to flash and applied dynamically.
+If found in DNS, the hostname and its network settings will be written to flash and applied dynamically.
+These settings are found by `networking.from_hostname`.

 The `Advanced` push-button allows to switch to the `NetworkWindow` view.